 In the span of just a few decades and thanks to the 510(k) clearance process, transvaginal mesh was FDA-cleared and regularly used to treat a condition in a different part of the body and through a different means of surgery than its original predicate device, hernia mesh.
 Neither device went through clinical testing to prove safety or efficacy before entering the market.

 In 2016, the FDA reclassified transvaginal mesh used to treat POP from a Class II device to a Class III device after reviewing countless adverse reports filed by women who experienced serious side effects from the mesh like infections, pelvic pain, organ perforation and mesh erosion.
-By April 2019, the FDA ordered the last companies selling transvaginal mesh to cease all further sales of the devices following thousands of adverse event reports and lawsuits filed against the device manufacturers.
+By April 2019, the FDA ordered the last companies selling transvaginal mesh to cease all further sales of the devices following thousands of adverse event reports and vaginal mesh lawsuits filed against the device manufacturers.

 Be sure to check out our next post in the Device Disasters series next week!
 We'll be taking a closer look at the slippery slope that is daisy chain approvals and how flaws in the original 510(k) approval process have led to modern-day device tragedies.